-The Burrum Heads Amateur Fishing Club Inc. (the Club) welcomes members and visitors to our idyllic lifestyle situated on the beautiful Burrum River, located approximately 30 km north of Hervey Bay.
-The club developed a part of the local sporting grounds adjacent to the Bowls Club on Burrum Heads Road and a wonderful Club House was erected in 2016.
+The Burrum Heads Amateur Fishing Club Incorporated welcomes members and visitors to our idyllic lifestyle situated on the beautiful Burrum River, located approximately 30 km north of Hervey Bay.
+The club developed as part of the local sporting grounds adjacent to the Bowls Club on Burrum Heads Road and a wonderful clubhouse was erected in 2016.
 This is also the home of the Burrum Heads Easter Fishing Classic which has earned its reputation as a top event on the Fraser Coast.
-The Classic is proudly hosted by the members of the Club and 2018 will be its 27th year.
+The Classic is proudly hosted by our club members and 2018 will be its 27th year.

 Fishing opportunities at Burrum Heads are only limited by the desires of the angler.
 You can fish from the beach or rock walls, off-shore or explore the river systems.
 The Gregory, Isis, and Cherwell Rivers, all feed into the Burrum River catchment and each offers a varied bounty of fishing experiences.

 The Burrum River is famous for the diversity of both pelagic and bottom feeding fish which inhabit the river system.
 Bream and huge whiting are in the river all year round.
 Flathead are regularly taken from the beach right in front of the town.

 There are also regular sightings of turtles and dugong along with seasonal catches of crabs and prawns.